 ‘PUL’ (pregnancy of unknown location) is a phenomenon in early pregnancy where a woman has a positive pregnancy test but we cannot see where the pregnancy is with an ultrasound scan.
 The majority of women in this situation will sadly be undergoing a very early miscarriage but some will go onto have a healthy pregnancy.
 There is a period of uncertainty whilst the outcome of the pregnancy is determined.
 We are carrying out research that may help come to a diagnosis much earlier to better support women and their partners through what is an emotionally demanding time.
 If you would like more information, please contact [email protected]

 We are investigating if maternal cardiovascular function prior to pregnancy, and also an adaptation of the mum’s heart and circulation to pregnancy impacts on pregnancy outcomes, specifically first trimester miscarriage, pre-eclampsia and fetal growth restriction.
-We have therefore been recruiting women pre-conception, and following them through pregnancy to the post-partum period with comprehensive cardiovascular investigations.
 This study is now closed for recruitment, but for further information, please email [email protected].